Interoperability

 https://saalck-uky.primo.exlibrisgroup.com/discovery/openurl?institution=01SAA_UKY&vid=01SAA_UKY:UKY

-I added that to Zotero, and it worked, and then I posted the OpenURL info to Zotero's forum, and they've added it to their OpenURL resolver page.
+I added that to Zotero, and it worked.
+Then I posted the OpenURL info to Zotero's forum, and they added it to their OpenURL resolver page.
 If others are curious about how to add this info to Zotero, another library has created a video on this.
 The directions cover adding a specific OpenURL to Zotero and on how to use Zotero's Library Lookup functionality.

 Readings / References